pypa/wheel/docs/index.rst

 -------------

-Wheel files contain a folder `{distribution}-{version}.dist-info/` with the PEP 376 metadata and an additional file `WHEEL` with metadata about the package itself.
+Wheel files contain a folder `{distribution}-{version}.dist-info/` with the PEP 426 metadata (metadata version 1.3 or greater) and an additional file `WHEEL` with metadata about the archive itself.

 The root of a .whl is either purelib or platlib.